In the past, I have been in discussion with people - where we tried to answer following questions

 Many time when you are trying to hire people, always take a note who is interviewing them? who are you trying to bring in?
-A smart guy will not fear on hiring a Smarter grad into group, because he knows that he gonna benefit from his view point.
+A smart person will not fear on hiring a Smarter person into group, because they know that they will benefit from new hire’s view point.

-So let your existing employees talk to the potential new employee, does not matter who is he, let a grad interact/interview a senior engineer, it shows maturity not at the grad level but at the senior engineer level that how did he take it
+So let your existing employees talk to the potential new employee, does not matter who they are, let a grad interact/interview a senior engineer, it shows maturity not at the grad level but at the senior engineer level that how did they take it.

-A side note - while hiring - years or experience and salary don't have ANY correlation, if you found an expensive guy, hire him, tell him what you can pay and if you have some nice creds, he will join you on lower salary - if you find a right guy, but if his previous organization is not paying well, give him at par salary, he will be happy to know that you treated him fair and did not take advantage of his inferior salary.
+side note - while hiring - years or experience and salary don’t have ANY correlation, if you found an expensive person, hire them, tell them what you can offer.
+Being authentic and transparent is more valuable than having more salary.
+This works many times.
+They will join you on lower salar.
+And if you find a right person, but if their previous organization haven’t being paying well, and if we offer them fair salary.
+They will be happy to know that you treated them fair and did not take advantage of their existing lower salary.
+But a word of caution, we should always know what was their earlier pay, not to judge them, but know figure out market landscape.

-One of the best way to innovate on projects/products is give space so that people can think of solution, right solution, exciting solution, its not easy, for example - years ago when whole basic compiler could fit into less than 200KB to today where a nice language distribution takes like 200 megs, software complexity has gone multifold as well, software is not as easy as writing "hello world" any more.. while java/ruby/web apps have taken away the headache of managing memory, network and other stuff - software has evolved into complex configuration management piece - where 100s of services fit together to produce one of them - we at hoppr engineering, have around 30 repos and at least 20 moving parts for just sms checkin service - so if you want some one to innovate in complex software world, you need to give them space - in terms of time, rejuvenation and work area itself.
-We try to do that hoppr, I personally try to space out technologies and technical problems for them - so that they don't get bored, I try to move them to different parts of system, where they are filled with excitement of learning new things and responding to old once quite quickly.
+One of the best way to innovate on projects/products is give space so that people can think of solution, right solution, exciting solution, its not easy, for example - years ago when whole basic compiler could fit into less than 200KB to today where a nice language distribution takes like greater than four-hundred megabytes.
+Software complexity has gone multifold as well, software is not as easy as writing “hello world” any more.. while languages, frameworks and web apps have taken away the many headaches.
+Software has evolved into complex assembly and configuration management piece - where 100s of services fit together to produce one of them.
+So if you want some one to innovate in complex software world, you need to give them space, in short, create a slack!